luisfreitas213/graph-api-data-fetcher/README.md

 # Graph API Data Fetcher

 ## Overview
-The **Graph API Data Fetcher** is a Python-based ETL tool designed to extract, transform, and load data from the **Facebook and Instagram Graph API**.
+The **Graph API Data Fetcher** is a Python-based ETL tool designed to extract data from the **Facebook and Instagram Graph API (v22.0)**.
 It automates data fetching for:

 - **Facebook Page Insights & Posts**
 - **Instagram Business Insights & Reels**